mchmarny/grpc-lab/README.md

 # grpc-lab

-Simple gRPC service with HTTP extension based on a proto API definition and deployment to Kubernetes.
+Simple gRPC service with HTTP extension based on a proto API definition.
+Includes deployment to Kubernetes and ingress configuration with TLS certificates.

 ## setup